petartzar80/github-client/README.md

 ## Description

-A single page React app communicating with GitHub GraphQL API v4, which displays following information regarding a chosen user repository:
+A single page React app communicating with GitHub GraphQL API v4, which displays following information regarding a chosen organization or user repository:

-- a list of pull requests
+- a paginated list of pull requests
-- a list of open issues
+- a paginated list of open issues
-- a list of closed issues
+- a paginated list of closed issues

 Clicking on an issue displays a detailed view of the issue including:

 - a list of corresponding comments related to this issue in chronological order
 - a search box for filtering comments

-In order to utilize the app, user is required to enter his personal GitHub OAuth token and a path to chosen repository (format: user/repo) via corresponding text input fields.
+There's one cheeky mutation included, too!

-Note: the app is meant to explore only __user__ GitHub accounts / repositories and not organization or enterprize accounts.
+In order to utilize the app, user is required to enter his personal GitHub OAuth token and a path to chosen repository (format: account/repo) via corresponding text input fields.

 ## Utilization